-It is referred to in 1422 but none of the present ruin dates from that period.
-By 1584 the castle was held by Sir Donal O’Brien’s family.
-In 1654 Colonel Stubber, a Cromwellian Officer, saved the castle from the “Commissioners for overthrowing and demolishing castles in Connaught and Clare”.
-In 1675 it was described as a tall battlemented tower with a two-storey dwelling house attached to one side.
+Reference to the Castle dates back to 1422 but the present ruin was built after that time.
+By 1584 the Castle was held by Sir Donal O’Brien’s family.
+In 1654, Colonel Stubber, a Cromwellian Officer, saved the Castle from the “Commissioners for overthrowing and demolishing Castles in Connaught and Clare”.
+It was described in 1675 as a tall battlemented tower with a two-storied dwelling house attached to one side.

 The present ruin is the result of poor foundations (mainly sand) rather than the ravages of war.
 The building collapsed at various times, mainly during the nineteenth century.
 Only one wall now remains of Dough Castle.
-The sand-hills are supposed to be the haunt of Donn Dumhach, the Fairy King, and the sand-hill Crughaneer near the bridge is also supposed to be haunted.
+The sand-hills are supposed to be the haunt of Donn Dumhach, the Fairy King, and the sand-hill near the bridge, known as Crughaneer, is also supposed to be haunted.